 Hope you love this vegetarian quesadilla recipe as much as we do!

-Make these refried bean quesadillas?
+Did you make these refried bean quesadillas?
 That’s awesome!
-Love it if you left a comment and rating below.
+Love it if you leave a comment and rating below.
 Many thanks!

 Refried Bean Quesadillas (with corn and chips)